MuninnDB

 Parallel Candidate Retrieval

-3 goroutines retrieve candidate sets: FTS candidates (BM25 inverted index), vector candidates (HNSW cosine similarity), and a decay-filtered pool of all active engrams above the floor threshold.
+3 goroutines retrieve candidate sets: FTS candidates (BM25 inverted index), vector candidates (HNSW cosine similarity), and a temporally-scored pool of all active engrams (ACT-R formula applied to AccessCount + LastAccess).

 03